juanlatorre/awesome-stars/README.md

 ## Go

-- [nguyenvanduocit/ai-commit](https://github.com/nguyenvanduocit/ai-commit) - AI generate commit message
+- [nguyenvanduocit/ai-commit](https://github.com/nguyenvanduocit/ai-commit) - CLI tool that use ChatGPT to generate commit message for your git repo.
 - [binwiederhier/ntfy](https://github.com/binwiederhier/ntfy) - Send push notifications to your phone or desktop using PUT/POST
 - [goreleaser/nfpm](https://github.com/goreleaser/nfpm) - nFPM is Not FPM - a simple deb, rpm and apk packager written in Go
 - [ahmetb/kubectx](https://github.com/ahmetb/kubectx) - Faster way to switch between clusters and namespaces in kubectl